Phone: 0161 214 1500

 Daniel is often instructed to deal with banking matters involving the enforceability of loans and mortgages and breaches by banks in relation to their duties towards customers.
 He deals with cases involving lenders subject to the provisions of the Financial Services and Markets Act 2000 and the Mortgage Code of Business (MCOB) and undertakes work in respect of misselling and misrepresentation (including fraud) in relation to financial products.
 Daniel is also able to assist with complaints to the Financial Ombudsman Service.

 Much of Daniel’s practice involves representation in relation to both corporate and personal insolvency.
-He occasionally attends petition hearings for winding up and bankruptcy, but his main practice in that area concerns applications within insolvency proceedings usually in respect of pre-insolvency conduct.
+His main practice in that area concerns applications within insolvency proceedings usually in respect of pre-insolvency conduct.
 He has experience in corporate insolvency applications under sections 212 (delinquent directors), 213 (fraudulent trading), 214 (wrongful trading), 238 (transactions at an undervalue) and 239 (preferences) of the Insolvency Act 1986.
 He has experience in personal insolvency applications under sections 339 (transactions at an undervalue) and 340 (preferences) of the Insolvency Act 1986.Book BarristerBack to top

 Company and Commercial